Five Principles of Venture Investing

 AVG Investment Professionals

-AVG employs ~55 investment professionals, located in offices in SF/Menlo Park, New York, Boston, and Chicago, as well as a centralized Office of Investing staff
+AVG employs dozens of full-time investment professionals, including teams based in San Francisco, Menlo Park, New York, Boston, Austin, and Chicago, as well as a centralized Office of Investing staff